rlevine/droplet_video_analyzer/README.md

 Specifying `--not-interactive` will advance through frames in the video window without requiring a keypress to advance frames.

+When running the above examples, an annotated video file and .csv data file will be created in the `sample_files/output` directory in the file tree.

 ### Interactive Video Window and Annotated Video

 ![video window](images/Fleece_04_trimmed2_image_capture_2.png)